Megakuul/cith/README.md

 }
 ```

+To a single character you can use it exactly the same way, but with *strsetc* name and a char as second argument;

 **stradd**

 This function is used to append a string to the string and can be used like this: